mawinkler/trend-community/README.md

   <a href="https://github.com/mawinkler/trend-community/"><strong>https://github.com/mawinkler/trend-community/</strong></a>
 </div>

 Trend Micro offers multiple solutions helping to secure IT within different aspects of DevOps, Cloud Transition and Compliance challenges.
-Many of the sultutions are providing the possibilty to get automated by the use of APIs.
+Many of the solutions are providing the possibility to get automated by the use of APIs.

 Awesome Trend Community is a curated list of awesome [Trend Micro](https://www.trendmicro.com) resources, mainly developed and